chinapedia/wikipedia.abstract.en/Page/Glucose.md

 Hypoglycemia management

-Soluţie_glucoză_5%.jpgs]] Individuals with diabetes or other conditions that result in low blood sugar often carry small amounts of sugar in various forms.
+s]] Individuals with diabetes or other conditions that result in low blood sugar often carry small amounts of sugar in various forms.
 One sugar commonly used is glucose, often in the form of glucose tablets (glucose pressed into a tablet shape sometimes with one or more other ingredients as a binder), hard candy, or sugar packet.

 Sources

-Glucose_2.jpg Most dietary carbohydrates contain glucose, either as their only building block (as in the polysaccharides starch and glycogen), or together with another monosaccharide (as in the hetero-polysaccharides sucrose and lactose).[116]
+Most dietary carbohydrates contain glucose, either as their only building block (as in the polysaccharides starch and glycogen), or together with another monosaccharide (as in the hetero-polysaccharides sucrose and lactose).[116]
 Unbounded glucose is one of the main ingredients of honey.

 +-------------------+-----------------+--------+-----------+-----------+---------+-----------+--------------+
 | Food Item         | Total           | Total  | Free      | Free      | Sucrose | Fructose/ | Sucrose      |